Please click to view.

-Although the entire body may itch, the most common locations for the lesions of scabies in older children and adults include:
+Although the entire body may itch, the most common locations for the lesions of scabies in older children and adults include the:

-- Breasts of females and genitalia of males
+- Breasts of females and genitals of males.

 In young children, the lesions of scabies are most commonly seen on the: